Louiks/CuteCat/README.md

 - unit tests (jasmine):
     - 50 unique tests
     - Can be found across the whole folder structure.
-    - Can be run using `npm test` command
+    - Can be run using `npm run ng test` command

 # Deployment